Arnona: Mandate Palestine

-Until the 1990s, Arnona was similar in nature to the Old Talpiot area.
-During the 1990s, a widespread building trend led to a rise in property value and made Arnona into a relatively upscale neighborhood.
-Buildings in the area are generally no more than six stories in height.
-Today, virtually all plots of land in Arnona are occupied.
-Much of the land currently built on was sold to developers by Kibbutz Ramat Rachel.
+State of Israel

-The United States Embassy to Israel moved to Arnona, May, 14, 2018.
+The United States Embassy to Israel moved to Arnona on May 14, 2018.
 Previously, the building had been designated as the US Consulate General in Jerusalem.
-On February 23, 2018, the Trump Administration announced that the United States Embassy to Israel would relocate to the Arnona premises of the Consulate General by May 14 to coincide with the 70th anniversary of the Israeli Declaration of Independence.
-The interim Embassy in Arnona contains office space for the US Ambassador and a small staff.
-There are plans to open a new Embassy annex on the Arnona compound in 2019 while the search for a permanent embassy site continues.
+On February 23, 2018, the Trump administration announced that the United States Embassy to Israel would relocate to the Arnona premises of the Consulate General by May 14 to coincide with the 70th anniversary of the Israeli Declaration of Independence.